icopy-site/awesome/docs/awesome/awesome-cl.md

 --------

 * [Let Over Lambda][156] - A book on advanced macro techniques.
 The first six chapters are available online.
-* [On Lisp](http://www.paulgraham.com/onlisp.html) - Paul Graham's amazing book on Lisp macros (https://github.com/CodyReichert/awesome-cl/blob/master/and other interesting things).
+* [On Lisp](http://www.paulgraham.com/onlisp.html) - Paul Graham's amazing book on Lisp macros (and other interesting things).

 Reference
 ---------